andrew/ultimate-awesome/README.md

 - [awesome-human-in-the-loop](https://github.com/HumanSignal/awesome-human-in-the-loop) - Awesome List of Human in the Loop resources and references for retraining models. .
 - [awesome-hacking](https://github.com/hunterdii/awesome-hacking) - 🔐 Welcome to Hack-Academia, your ultimate resource hub for all things 🖥️ hacking, 🔧 pentesting, and 🛡️ security research.
 Whether you are a 🌱 beginner looking to explore the world of cybersecurity or a 🧑‍💻 seasoned professional seeking cutting-edge techniques and insights, Hack-Academia is here to empower you. ⚡.
 - [awesome-camel-k](https://github.com/ikwattro/awesome-camel-k) - Centralised list of resources about Apache Camel K.
-- [awesome-diy-wx](https://github.com/iotwx/awesome-diy-wx) - A collection of resources for diy, semi-professional, 3d-printed and otherwise amazing weather stations.
 - [awesome-emails](https://github.com/izmaelmag/awesome-emails) - List of tools, articles and videos about email design and development.
 - [awesome-first-code](https://github.com/jakejarvis/awesome-first-code) - 👶 An awesome list for those who are brave enough to share their first programming projects ever.
 No shame allowed here!.
 - [awesome-jphp](https://github.com/jphp-group/awesome-jphp) - A curated list of amazingly awesome JPHP libraries, resources and shiny things.
 - [Cyber-Christmas](https://github.com/kaiiyer/Cyber-Christmas) - A curated list of resources for Cyber Professionals.
 - [awesome-semantic-web-business](https://github.com/KMax/awesome-semantic-web-business) - A curated list of awesome resources that feature usages of Semantic Web technologies in business cases (applications).
 - [events](https://github.com/learn-anything/events) - Awesome events.
+- [awesome_vcm](https://github.com/lingyzhu0101/awesome_vcm) - [Paper List‘25] Paper List of Visual Data Coding for Machines, including Image/Video Coding for Machines, Feature Compression, Point Cloud Compression for Machines and  Image/Video Coding for Machines with Large Multimodal Models.
 - [awesome-spacemesh](https://github.com/lrettig/awesome-spacemesh) - A crowdsourced list of Spacemesh-related resources and utilities.
 - [awesome-lume](https://github.com/lumeland/awesome-lume) - A collection of interesting plugins, articles and links for Lume SSG.
 - [awesome-qa](https://github.com/malomarrec/awesome-qa) - A curated list of QA and end-to-end testing tools.